mightyiam/infra/README.md

 This repository follows [the dendritic pattern](https://github.com/mightyiam/dendritic) and happens to be the place in which it was discovered by its author.

-## Configurations are declared by prefixing a module's name

-This spares me of some boilerplate.
-For example, see [`termitomyces/imports`](modules/termitomyces/imports.nix) module.

 ## Automatic import

 Nix files (they're all flake-parts modules) are automatically imported.